 How will I know if my contract is within the scope of IR35?

 Status should be decided on a case-by-case basis and there will be no "blanket assessments" made across a client, role, or agency contract.
-La Fosse have devised a comprehensive tool alongside a leading provider to ensure maximum accuracy when assessing each case.
+La Fosse have partnered with a leading provider to build a comprehensive tool which ensures maximum accuracy when assessing each case.

 The legislation requires both the end client and the contractor to complete these questions in relation to each new assignment.
 These questions must be answered accurately and with reasonable care, and it will be La Fosse's responsibility (as the fee payer) to ensure compliance.